Child Health Systems Programme Pre-School (CHSP Pre-School)

 From 2005 all newborn babies are tested for hearing impairment problems, normally prior to hospital discharge.
 The results are recorded on a neonatal hearing screening form [147kb].

-Public Health Nurse First Visit
+Health Visitor First Visit

-The public health nurse - health visitor First Visit form [1.2mb] is generally completed at around 10 days after the birth of the child.
+The health visitor First Visit form [1.2mb] is generally completed at around 10 days after the birth of the child.
 This begins the child's electronic surveillance record and gathers basic identification, family and social data.
 Examples of information collected include: mother's age; smokers in household and infant feeding (at birth, hospital discharge and current method).
 Identification data such as name, address, GP etc are also checked and updated.

 6-8 Week Review

-The 6-8 week review form [363kb] is generally completed at around 6-8 weeks after the birth of the child and is often a Public Health Nurse - health visitor and GP combined review.
+The 6-8 week review form [363kb] is generally completed at around 6-8 weeks after the birth of the child and is often a health visitor and GP combined review.
 Examples of information collected include: feeding of baby (breast, bottle or both); parental concerns (feeding, appearance; behaviour; hearing; eyes; sleeping; movement; illness; crying; weight gain and other); development (gross motor, hearing & communication, vision & social awareness); physical (length, weight, heart, hips, testes, genitalia, femoral pulses and eyes); diagnoses/concerns (Read coded); sleeping position (prone, supine and side).
-Identification data such as name, address, GP etc are also checked and updated.
+Identification data such as name, address, GP etc. are also checked and updated.

 Orthoptist vision screening (4-5 years)